smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/plans/2019_Plans.md

   * The database (SQL Server does not)
   * Geotools: no support for TopoJSON
-  * Use of [Node.js from with Java](https://eclipsesource.com/blogs/2016/07/20/running-node-js-on-the-jvm/).
-This requires J2V8
+  * Use of [Node.js from within Java](https://eclipsesource.com/blogs/2016/07/20/running-node-js-on-the-jvm/).
+This requires [J2V8](https://eclipsesource.com/blogs/tutorials/getting-started-with-j2v8/)
     and is probably the best option as it reuses the Node.js code

 ### Performance Improvements